More than ever, a customer's experience with your company is shaping how people use your services.

 If you've ever had a bad experience with a company, you're 50% more likely to share it than you would a good experience.
 But the power of word of mouth extends beyond this.
 Your customers can be your most powerful advocates and your most valuable marketing resource.
 But, how can you help to harness these?

 According to HubSpot, the attitude of your existing customers directly impacts the number of new customers you’ll make.
-So, how do you ensure that your clients are getting the very best experience and how can you encourage them to share this with their friends?
+So, how do you ensure that your clients are getting the very best experience and how can you encourage them to share this elsewhere in their industry?

-As Kent’s No.1 Inbound Marketing agency, FINALLY can help you to promote your business to today’s customer.
+As a growth agency, FINALLY can help you to promote your business to today’s customer.
 To find out how, read on for some tips on how to enhance your customer’s experience or, for more tailored advice, get in touch with our team.

 How to enhance your customer experience?

 You should first identify what kind of customers your products or services will benefit the most.
 After all, not every customer will be a good fit for your company.
 If your customer is budget-driven, they may not be able to see past your prices.
 Neither of you are at fault here; you’re just not a good fit for each other.

 Don’t try to be something you’re not just to make sales.
 If you target the wrong type of customer, it’s to be expected that they won’t stick around for the long-haul.
 Their expectations of your brand won’t be met and they’re more likely to express this negative sentiment to their colleagues and friends.

 Know that your customer experience is always evolving